microsoft/PowerPlatformConnectors/independent-publisher-connectors/AzureADApplications/Readme.md

-## Azure Active Directory Connector
+# Azure Active Directory Connector
 Azure Active Directory provides a powerful and very extensive REST API.
 Using this API, you can create and manage objects (e.g. users, groups etc.) in Azure Active Directory.
 This connector exposes the /Applications endpoint in Microsoft Flow and PowerApps.
-My main intent was to provide an easy way to find client secrets that were expired or near to expiry
+My main intent was to provide an easy way to find client secrets that were expired or near to expiry.

+## Publisher: Paul Culmsee

 ## Pre-requisites
 You will need the following to proceed: